sarikasurampudi/oml/adb-oml/integrate-with-app/integrate-with-app2.md

 ## Task 3: Run the Application and Review on-the-fly prediction/scoring

-1. On the Alpha Office home page, select **Customer Walk-in** from the menu.
+1. On the Alpha Office homepage, select **Customer Walk-in** from the menu.

     ![](./images/customer-walkin.png  " ")